Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

 \subsection{About max and convex combination of risk and regret measures}

+In Rockafellar and Uryasev (2013), as well as in Rockafellar and Royset (2015), it was shown that some properties of risk measure and regret measure, such as regularity, convexity, monotonicity, and positive homogeneity can be derived from each other.
+However, some other properties are not preserved between these two measures.
+Here are two examples.
 In Section \ref{sub:expectation}, we proved that regret measures $\E({\X}_+)$ and $\E (\X)+\E({\X}_+)$ correspond to the same risk measure $\E (\X)$.
-Note that the maximum of the two regret measures is which correspond to the generalized mean-deviation-penalty risk measure of $\lambda=1$ mentioned in Section \ref{sub:meandeviation}.
+Note that the maximum of the two regret measures is which turns out to correspond to the generalized mean-deviation-penalty risk measure of $\lambda=1$ mentioned in Section \ref{sub:meandeviation}.

 This example demonstrates that the maximum of several regret measures may not generate the maximum of the respective risk measures.
-Simply speaking, the maximum relationship does not pass from regret measures to risk measures.

 We further notice that the relationship of convex combination is not preserved, either.
 The following example demonstrates this point.

 Let $\VV_1(\X):=\E({\X}_+)$ and $\VV_2(\X):=\E(\X)+\E({\X}_+)$ be two regret measures.
 Fix $0<\lambda<1$ and let It is known that $\VV_1(\X)$ and $\VV_2(\X)$ correspond to the same risk measure $\E(\X)$.
 Next, we calculate the risk measure corresponding to $\VV(\X)$.
 It is easy to see that Hence we have